awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md

 ## Kerberos authentication with RDS for MySQL<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.my"></a>

-Following are the supported engines and Region availability for Kerberos authentication with RDS for MySQL\.
+The following Regions and engine versions are available for Kerberos authentication with RDS for MySQL\.

 | Region | RDS for MySQL 8\.0 | RDS for MySQL 5\.7 | RDS for MySQL 5\.6 |